ThunderCls/xAnalyzer/README.md

 xAnalyzer has some commands and menu options to choose from when working with an executable:

 ### Analyze Selection
 By making a selection of several instructions in the disassembly windows of x64dbg and selecting this menu, a fast analysis will be made over the selected lines.
-You can also use the hotkeys *Ctrl+Shift+X* for launching this option.
+You can also use the command *xanal selection* for launching this option or even set your own hotkeys for it in the x64dbg gui.

 <p align="center"><img width=80% height=80% src ="images/selection_analysis.gif" /></p>

 ### Analyze Function
 If you are in the middle of some function you could use this menu entry to analyze that entire function and only that function.
 Taking your single selected instruction as a reference xAnalyzer will process from there all the lines inside a block of code.
-You could also use the hotkeys *Ctrl+X* for launching this type of analysis
+You could also use the command *xanal function* for launching this type of analysis or even set your own hotkeys for it in the x64dbg gui.

 <p align="center"><img width=80% height=80% src ="images/function_analysis.gif" /></p>

-### Analyze Executable
+### Analyze Module
-This command it's going to launch a full analysis over the entire executable.
+This command it's going to launch a full analysis over the entire module.
 This feature takes the **Extended Analysis** option into consideration for the depth of analysis to be used.
-You could use the hotkeys *Ctrl+Alt+X* to execute it as well
+You could use the command *xanal module* to execute it as well or even set your own hotkeys for it in the x64dbg gui.

 ### Remove Analysis Menus
 In these cases, all of these menus are going to make the opposite of what the previous commands did.
 In case you want to get rid of the analysis extra information in some parts of the code or in the entire executable if wished.
+You could also use the commands: *xanalremove selection/function/module*

 ## API Definition Files
 xAnalyzer has an expandable system of API definition files, these files are present in the folders *"api_def"* and *"api_def/headers"* which should contain all the files with a .ini structure and with the norm of: